Should you stay away from nanotechnology in sunscreen?

 The panic got so out of hand, the few brands that had started using this technology quickly backtracked.
 Now you’ll more easily find a needle in a haystack than a nano-based sunscreen at Sephora.

 It’s a shame because science says they’re not as bad as they’re made out to be.
 Plus, they have a few properties that make these sunscreens more pleasant to use.

 Here’s the truth about nanotechnology in sunscreen:

 To cut a long story short, nanotechnology takes one large particle, like zinc oxide, and makes it super small.

-(Nano is short for nanometre.
+Nano is short for nanometre.
 That’s one billionth of a metre or, in lay terms, about one thousandth of the thickness of hair.
 That’s how small these particles are.